10 Social Media Myths That Are Hurting Your Business

 Share content that provides value to your audience and entices them to engage with your posts.

 The best way to increase engagement on social media is to ask questions.
-Oftentimes a simple question like “coffee or tea?” will spark a debate and generate hundreds of comments.
+Oftentimes, a simple question like “coffee or tea?” will spark a debate and generate hundreds of comments.

 For a comprehensive list of questions perfect for social media, read 65 Social Media Questions to Increase Engagement.